 “Didn’t expect someone so short?
 Like an elf?
 A rabbit?
 A squirrel?”
 I guessed from her frizzy, gray hair and rays of laugh wrinkles she was at least a decade older than I.

 I couldn’t help giggling.
 “Well, an elf, maybe.”
 I tried to catch her eye.
 “I hope you’re okay.
 It’s just my mind was—”

 “A zillion miles in space,” she interrupted me again and looked up smiling.
-“Well, hi, I’m Fanny Kritzer.
+“Well, hi, I’m Fanny Katzer.
 And you?”

-“Ella Volk, my married name.
+“Ella Volkman, my married name.
 I was Ella Castle before I married.”

 “No, widowed.
 You?”

 “Never married.
 Well, nice to meet you, Ella.
 In 2B?”

 “Yes, but how did you—”

 “Know?
 The movers.
 Bit of a racket.
 And they left garbage on the stairs.
 Had to clean it up myself, but that’s not your fault.
 Anyway, you like it here?”